 - Resolution: Whether and how the emotional state was resolved

-This multi-axis structure means you don’t just know that customers feel frustrated — you know that enterprise customers experience high-intensity frustration triggered by the onboarding workflow between steps 3 and 5, and that this frustration correlates with churn within 90 days.
+This multi-axis structure means a team does not just know that customers feel frustrated.
+They know that enterprise customers experience high-intensity frustration triggered by the onboarding workflow between steps three and five, and that this frustration correlates with churn within 90 days.
+The actionability gap between “customers are frustrated” and the structured version is enormous.

 Customer behavior is indexed by: